 To’s three reasons to stay positive on gold are as follows:

 1. Mining production has peaked and is scheduled for a decline.
 A close watcher of supply and demand dynamics and the mining sector, To noticed that global mining executives continue to focus on cost reduction instead of exploration, as highlighted during the recent Denver Gold Forum in September.
 With most large mining companies tailoring their operations based on bearish gold price predictions, To sees a possible supply glut coming in the next few years.

 2. The long-term outlook for global monetary policy remains expansionary.
 From the European Central Bank to the Bank of Japan, central banks around the world are stuck in a seemingly never-ending cycle of continuously easing their monetary policies.
 They do so under pressure from high debt and entitlement spending coupled with negligible population and productivity growth – factors which are likely to worsen in the near future.
 Even the U.S., which is seeing higher economic growth, is plagued by outstanding debt and fiscal liabilities.
 To believes it’s only a matter of time before people flock to gold as a way to escape inflationary policies, just as they have done in the past.

 3. Indian and Chinese demand will continue to rise.
 While temporary issues lowered gold demand from China and India in the first half of 2016, To expects demand from the two top consumers of the metal to return to normal.
-Even better: with Chinese real wages rising 6.5% year-over-year and India nearing its expected GDP growth of 8% this year, gold demand in these two countries should rise over the next few years.ron paul
+Even better: with Chinese real wages rising 6.5% year-over-year and India nearing its expected GDP growth of 8% this year, gold demand in these two countries should rise over the next few years.Featured, ron paul